Cyber Security, Online Safety and Fraud Prevention Expert

 Kathy Macdonald, (M.O.M., MSc.
 CPP), began her career as a police officer in 1988 working the streets as a beat cop in Calgary, Alberta.
-With the advent of the Internet and the World Wide Web, Kathy recognized early on that crime and policing would be changed forever, and she set out to learn everything she could about cyber security.
-As the Calgary Police Service cyber awareness coordinator for over 12 years and a media spokesperson on this subject, Kathy has conducted hundreds of interviews, offered safety advice and commentary on technology and cybercrime.
+With the advent of the Internet and the World Wide Web, Kathy recognized early on that crime and policing would be changed forever.
+As a result, she set out to learn everything she could about cyber security and the online world.
+As the Calgary Police Service cyber awareness coordinator for over 12 years and a media spokesperson on this subject.
+Furthermore, Kathy has conducted hundreds of interviews, offered safety advice and commentary on technology and cyber crime.

-After 25 years of law enforcement, Kathy now speaks on the subject of cyber security at events in the community and outside, where she draws on her knowledge and experience.
+After 25 years of law enforcement, Kathy Macdonald now speaks on the subject of cyber security at events in the community and outside, where she draws on her knowledge and experience.
 Kathy has a gift for connecting with her audience and has delivered more than 2000 professional presentations.
-She supports awareness about preventing Internet-enabled crime designing curricular, consulting with industry and publishing numerous articles for trade and professional papers.
-She loves helping clients better understand online risks and specializes in cyber security for business, cyber safety for all ages, online crime, identity theft, cyberbullying and general cyber awareness.
+Kathy supports awareness about preventing Internet-enabled crime designing curricular, consulting with industry and publishing numerous articles for trade and professional papers.
+She loves helping clients better understand online risks.
+She specializes in cyber security for business, cyber safety for all ages, online crime, identity theft, cyber bullying and general cyber awareness.

-Kathy’s passion for cybercrime prevention has also led to global speaking engagements and extensive communication between law enforcement, the corporate sector, security groups, government and academia.
-Kathy continues to have an interest in children’s’ issues, and has conducted hundreds of presentations in schools, at kids camps and to parent groups.
+Kathy’s passion for cybercrime prevention has also led to global speaking engagements over the years’.
+She continues to consult and advise law enforcement groups, the corporate sector, security groups, government and academia.
+As a result, Kathy’s information is always up to date and relevant to today’s online world.
+Because of her passion to help young peoples in Canada, Kathy has conducted hundreds of presentations in schools, at kids camps and to parent groups.
 She has also participated in several global initiatives that could help Canadians of all ages better protect themselves online.

-In 2009, the Governor General of Canada invested Kathy with the Order of Merit of the Police Forces (M.O.M.), an award recognizing her service and commitment to the community.
+In 2009, the Governor General of Canada invested Kathy with the Order of Merit of the Police Forces (M.O.M.).
+This award recognizes service and commitment to the community.
 Kathy is an Industry Attaché for Stop.
 Think.
 Connect., which is a global messaging convention that unifies the response to cybercrime to millions of people worldwide.
-Kathy is board certified by ASIS International and has served on the board of ASIS, as well as the boards of Security Professional Information Exchange (SPIE), (ISC)², Alberta Community Crime Prevention Association (ACCPA) and Common Sense Calgary.
-Kathy also teaches personnel security at the University of Calgary.
+Macdonald is board certified by ASIS International and has served on the board of ASIS, as well as the boards of Security Professional Information Exchange (SPIE), (ISC)², Alberta Community Crime Prevention Association (ACCPA) and Common Sense Calgary.
+Kathy Macdonald also teaches personnel security at the University of Calgary in addition to her consultation practice.

 Kathy Macdonald’s academic credentials are impressive.
-She holds a Masters of Security Risk Management with Merit (MSc.) from the University of Leicester, is a Certified Protection Professional (C.P.P.) from ASIS International, achieved a Security Management Certificate and General Management Certificate from the University of Calgary, and holds a Senior Police Management Certificate (SPAC).
-Kathy has successfully completed a many courses and specialized training on topics including media relations, business leadership, open source intelligence gathering and fraud investigations.
+She holds a Masters of Security Risk Management with Merit (MSc.) from the University of Leicester,.
+She is a Certified Protection Professional (C.P.P.) from ASIS International.
+Macdonald achieved a Security Management Certificate and General Management Certificate from the University of Calgary, and holds a Senior Police Management Certificate (SPAC).
+In addition, Kathy Macdonald has successfully completed a many courses and specialized training on topics including media relations, business leadership, open source intelligence gathering and fraud investigations.
+Above all, Kathy Macdonald unique’s perspectives and heartwarming presentations bring audiences practical and easy to understand advice for online safety.

 - The Governor General Award, Member of the Order of Merit of the Police Forces (M.O.M.)